Peter's Sermon

 So then, those who had received his word were baptized; and that day there were added about three thousand souls. – Acts 2:37-41 NASB

-Why Were People Willing to Believe?
+Why Were People Willing to Believe During Peter’s Sermon?

 In the first part of his sermon, Peter reminds the people of what happened 50 days earlier at Calvary.
+First, he reminded them of the miracle they had witnessed.
+And, he shared the power of Jesus.
+And finally, he taught that Jesus had the power to perform miracles and save them from their troubles.

 Many of them most likely knew about (or heard about) the crucifixion and resurrection of the Rabbi.
+And this was Passover.
+So, many of the people trekked to Jerusalem.

 Why Is the Resurrection so Important?